Transferability of Graph Neural Networks using Graphon and Sampling Theories: Main Results

 \section{Main Results}

-In this section we present the main contributions of this paper.
-We present four theorems.
-First, in \S\ref{sec:SampResult} we provide a uniform sampling theorem on $[0,1]$.
-Then, in \S\ref{sec:WNNResult} we provide a theorem that establishes WNNs' capacity to generalize graphon signals from evenly spaced samples.
-We leverage these two theoretical results to derive transferability results for GNNs in \S\ref{sec:GNNthms}, applying to both deterministic and random graph sequences generated from a single graphon.
-We conclude this section with a discussion of the ramifications of our results to practical applications in \S\ref{sec:Ramifications}.
+We present four theorems: a uniform sampling theorem on $[0,1]$ in Subsection~\ref{sec:SampResult}, a WNN generalization theorem in Subsection~\ref{sec:WNNResult}, and transferability theorems for GNNs in Subsection~\ref{sec:GNNthms}, applicable to both deterministic and random graphs from a graphon family.
+We conclude by discussing the ramifications of our results in Subsection~\ref{sec:Ramifications}.
 All proofs are left to the sections that follow this one.

-As an aside, through the remainder of this paper we adhere to the analysis practice where universal constants denoted by $C$ may vary in value from one instance to another.
+We adhere to the analysis practice where universal constants, denoted by $C$, may vary in value from one instance to another.